eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

      model.
 (E.g. parameters of the unexpected sign that have low uncertainties might indicate that your model needs interaction terms.)

+6. As a drastic debugging measure, try to `pm.sample` with `draws=1`, `tune=500`, and `discard_tuned_samples=False`, and inspect the traceplot.
+   During the tuning phase, we don't expect to see friendly fuzzy caterpillars, but we _do_ expect to see good (if noisy) exploration of parameter space.
+So if the sampler is getting stuck during the tuning phase, that might explain why the trace looks horrible.

-6. If you get scary errors that describe mathematical problems (e.g. `ValueError:
+7. If you get scary errors that describe mathematical problems (e.g. `ValueError:
    Mass matrix contains zeros on the diagonal.
 Some derivatives might always be zero.`), then you're ~~shit out of luck~~ exceptionally unlucky: those kinds of errors are notoriously hard to debug.
 I can only point to the [Folk Theorem of